 Pay for Child Care

 Financial assistance is available to low-income working parents struggling to afford quality child care.
+4C for Children does not provide direct tuition assistance, but can help you learn more about the different options available in your area.
 Specific eligibility levels and the process for obtaining child care assistance vary by state.
 You can learn more about a variety of financial assistance options below.

 Cincinnati Preschool Promise is a non-profit organization with a mission of expanding access to quality preschool in the City of Cincinnati.
 Preschool expansion is made possible thanks to a significant investment from taxpayers who approved a five-year Cincinnati Public Schools levy in 2016.
 Cincinnati Preschool Promise is utilizing funds to expand the number of quality preschools and for tuition assistance for families who need it most.
 Parents who qualify may enroll children in community-based preschool or Cincinnati Public Schools preschool of their choice.